hdi-umd/SequenceSummary/README.md

   - certifi
   - datasketch (for LSH implementation in Sequence Synopsis)
   - memory_profiler (for performance analysis)
+  - spmf (for SPMF integration)
 - Node.js and npm (for visualization app)
 - React (for visualization components)
+- Java Runtime Environment (for SPMF)

 #### Optional Requirements